 - The Mahindra Foundation, USA, established in 2007 to provide a platform for Americans and Indians residing in the U.S. to support the education of girls in India.

-“These donations are an opportunity for the Springboard mentor community to raise funds for organizations they are passionate about,” said Chirag Mahapatra, a mentor for AI/Machine Learning Career Track students.
+“These donations are an opportunity for the Springboard mentor community to raise funds for organizations they are passionate about,” said Chirag Mahapatra, a mentor for Machine Learning Engineering Career Track students.
 “I chose my organization because I had volunteered with Hands on Bay Area in the past and have been very impressed by them.”

 “For me, mentoring is about giving back to the data science community,” said Dingchao Zhang, who mentors Introduction to Data Science students.
 “Donating my mentor honorarium is a way to continue in that spirit.”